mud2009/ascii-world/capstone-proposal.md

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

+For the stretch goal of the automated captions, I will have to learn how to use Google's cloud vision API.

 Is there anything else you'd like your instructor to know?